henry-bao/INFO443-Project-2/README.md

 Timescale: These updates, while not necessarily specified in advance, appear on a short time frame multiple times a year, dependent on when JavaScript makes its own updates.

+#### Assess Ease of Evolution

+##### Assessing Functional Evolution

+Looking to TypeScript's history of evolution, as well as considering the robust functionality that has already been implemented into TypeScript as a language, the changes required to accomplish additional functionality would likely be fairly risk-free and time/cost-friendly.
+As an open-source project managed by Microsoft, this aspect of TypeScript's evolution is well accounted for.
+This can be seen in TypeScript's incremental updates which have occurred every couple of months since it's 1.0 release version in 2014.
+The functional changes occurring more recently have been described as system improvements and more specified increases in functionality.
+This indicates that future changes will likely be similarly specific, small, and unobtrusive.

+##### Assessing Integration Evolution:

+Integration within TypeScript is a more high-risk point of evolution needs due to the dependence on JavaScript updates.
+As JavaScript evolves, TypeScript naturally cannot evolve until updates have already been released.
+This type of integration relationship leaves the door open for there being a period of time when JavaScript has updated more significantly while TypeScript has not yet made the changes necessary to support the changes, leading to errors in TypeScript's functionality.
+However, in terms of assessing risk versus a need for evolution, this type of improvement that occurs out of necessity for filling in the gaps between JavaScript and TypeScript updates, this is a needed risk to assume in order to maintain the core functionality of the program.

 ## Styles & Patterns Used

 ### Architectural Style